robpomeroy/A-Home-for-Mo/public/pages/new-home/index.md

 and more help, our previous house became too small for me.
 I now have two carers with me, round the clock.
 I needed more space for my supplies, my equipment and my carers.
 And it's important to keep my family together.
-So my mum and dad workied hard to find us a new home.
+So my mum and dad worked hard to find us a new home.

 ## Why a new home?